Summit Series: Preparation

 The Soviets named 31 players for its roster on August 11.
 The roster included four goaltenders, led by 20-year-old Vladislav Tretiak, Olympic and two-time world champion.
 The defence was led by Alexander Ragulin, who had played in three Olympics and nine world championships.
 The team was a veteran team with only a handful of players to make their national team debut.
 Several players were named provisionally, depending on their performance in the Sovietsky Sport tournament being held during August.
 Boris Kulagin, coach of Krylia Sovietov, was named the assistant coach.
 Among the forwards, the team did not name Anatoli Firsov, regarded as the "Bobby Hull" of the Soviets, who had reportedly spoken out against his new coach.
 Most of the players named were from the Soviet "Red Army" team HC CSKA Moscow, the team managed by former national coach Tarasov.

 Along with their regular training, Bobrov had the Soviet players take boxing lessons in preparation for the series.
 The Soviets arrived in Montreal not long before the series, on August 30.
 Staying at Montreal's Queen Elizabeth Hotel, the team began two-a-day workouts at the St. Laurent Arena the next day.
 They were already acclimatized to the time zone as the team had been training on Montreal time for two weeks before travelling there.
 They brought 15 forwards, nine defencemen and three goaltenders.
 Veteran defenceman Vitali Davydov did not accompany the team to Canada.
 The reason given was injury, but the media questioned if Davydov had fallen out of favour with Bobrov.
 Firsov was reported as having a knee injury to explain his omission from the team.

 During the pre-series period, two observers of the opposing team were allowed to scout the teams.
 Toronto Maple Leafs' coach John McLellan and Bob Davidson, the Leafs' head scout went to the Soviet Union to observe the Soviets in the Sovietsky Sport tournament.
 McLellan and Davidson observed two games, while Kulagin, along with Arkadi Chernyshev, a former assistant to Tarasov, observed all of the Canadians' practices in Toronto.

+Bobby Orr of Team Canada observed the Soviets practice before the series.
+According to Orr, it was a "con job".
+The Soviets stumbled through their practices and used inadequate equipment.
+"I saw them at the Forum in Montreal last week and I felt sorry for them.
+Their lousy skates, stumbling over the blue line, fanning on shots.
+We were going to beat them so bad I felt sorry for them.
+What a con job."